 Here are a few benefits of including cabbage in your pregnancy diet.

 - Improves DNA health: Cabbage is a rich source of folate or folic acid, which is essential for building up the fetal DNA.
-It, therefore, helps in protecting your baby from neural tube congenital deformities (5).
+It, therefore, helps in protecting your baby from neural tube congenital deformities.

-- Low in calories: Cabbage is a low-calorie food (6) and thus helps manage weight during pregnancy.
-So, if you want to gain minimum weight during pregnancy, include cabbage in your diet.
+- Low in calories: Cabbage is a low-calorie food (5) and thus helps manage weight during pregnancy.
+So, if you want to gain minimal weight during pregnancy, include cabbage in your diet.

-- Manages blood pressure: Cabbage is rich in electrolytes and minerals such as iron, calcium, potassium, magnesium, and phosphorus that play a key role in regulating blood pressure and heart rate (11).
+- Manages blood pressure: Cabbage is rich in electrolytes and minerals such as iron, calcium, potassium, magnesium, and phosphorus that play a key role in regulating (9).

 - Cabbage leaves for pregnancy edema: Cabbage leaves are useful for drawing out the excess liquid from the body.
 It is therefore helpful in reducing swelling, which happens during and after pregnancy.
 Wrapping cabbage leaves around the swollen areas helps ease the pain and discomfort.
 Change the leaves once they turn wet and repeat it twice a day.
-It also helps reduce breast engorgement after delivery (13).
+It also helps reduce breast engorgementiXDevelopment of hard, tender breasts due to breast milk accumulation after delivery (11).

 That is not all.
 Cabbage is also rich in several other nutrients that are essential during pregnancy.
 Read on to know.